timoconnnor/NFL-Machine-Learning/README.md

 # NFL Machine Learning Sports Prediction
 I wanted to see if I could beat regular predictions of NFL games and use machine learning algorithms to find them.
 Here's a step-by-step guide on how I created machine learning software for betting.

+**Disclaimer: Please don't sue me if you lose all your money, this is just for fun :)**

 ## Step-By-Step Breakdown:
 <SubHeading>

 <li>
-Define Your Objective:

-Clearly define the purpose of your betting software.
-What kind of bets do you want to make? (e.g., sports betting, stock market predictions, etc.)</li>

-<li>Gather Data:

-Collect historical data related to the events you want to bet on.
-For sports betting, this could include past game results, player statistics, weather conditions, and more.
-For stock market predictions, you'd need historical stock price data, financial indicators, news sentiment, etc. </li>
+Data Collection:

+Gather historical NFL game data, including detailed statistics, team information, and game results.
+You can find datasets from sources like the NFL API, sports data providers, or web scraping.</li>

 <li>Data Preprocessing:

 Clean and preprocess the data.
-This involves handling missing values, normalizing data, and converting categorical variables into numerical ones.</li>
+Handle missing values, normalize or scale numerical features, and encode categorical variables. </li>

 <li>Feature Engineering:

-Create relevant features from your data.
-This step can significantly impact the performance of your machine learning model.
-For example, in sports betting, you might create features like team win streaks, player injury status, etc. </li>

-<li>Select a Machine Learning Algorithm:

-Choose an appropriate machine learning algorithm for your task.
-Common choices include regression for predicting numerical outcomes (e.g., stock prices) and classification for predicting discrete outcomes (e.g., win or lose in sports). </li>

-<li>Split Data for Training and Testing:
+Create relevant features that can impact the scores.
+These might include team performance averages, historical performance, player statistics, and even external factors like weather conditions.</li>

+<li>Target Variable Preparation:

+Decide on the specific regression target variable.
+It could be the total points scored in a game, the points scored by a specific team, or the point spread (difference in scores between two teams).</li>

+<li>Data Splitting:

-Split your dataset into training and testing sets.
-This helps you evaluate your model's performance on unseen data. </li>
+Split your dataset into training, validation, and test sets.
+This allows you to train your model, tune hyperparameters, and evaluate its performance on unseen data. </li>

+<li>Model Selection:

+Choose a regression algorithm suitable for predicting NFL game scores.
+Common choices include linear regression, decision trees, random forests, or more advanced models like neural networks. </li>

 <li>Model Training:

-Train your machine learning model using the training data.
-Fine-tune hyperparameters and optimize the model for better performance.</li>
+Train your chosen model on the training dataset.
+Experiment with different hyperparameters and feature sets to find the best model configuration.</li>
 <li>Model Evaluation:

-Evaluate the model's performance on the testing data using appropriate metrics (e.g., Mean Absolute Error for regression, Accuracy for classification). </li>
-<li>Risk Management:

-Implement risk management strategies.
-Betting inherently involves risk, so consider how much to bet on each prediction and set limits to prevent significant losses. </li>
-<li>Deployment:

-Once you are satisfied with your model's performance, deploy it as a software application.
-Users can input current data, and the model will make predictions. </li>
+Evaluate your regression model using appropriate metrics such as mean squared error (MSE), mean absolute error (MAE), or root mean squared error (RMSE).
+These metrics quantify the difference between predicted and actual scores. </li>
+<li>Hyperparameter Tuning:

+Fine-tune your model's hyperparameters to improve its predictive performance.
+Techniques like grid search or random search can help with this.</li>
+<li>Test Your Model:

+Assess your model's performance on the test dataset to ensure it generalizes well to new, unseen NFL games. </li>
+<li>Implement Betting Strategy:

+Develop a betting strategy based on your score predictions.
+Consider factors like the predicted score difference, confidence level, and risk management. </li>
+<li>Backtesting:

+Backtest your betting strategy on historical data to evaluate its potential profitability and risks.</li>
-<li>Monitoring and Maintenance:
+<li>Deployment and Monitoring:

-Continuously monitor your model's performance and update it as needed.
-Machine learning models may degrade over time if not maintained. </li>
-<li>Legal and Ethical Considerations:

-Ensure that your betting software complies with legal regulations in your area.
-Be responsible and ethical in its use. </li>
-<li>Feedback Loop:

-Gather feedback from users and use it to improve your software continually.</li>
+If your model performs well in testing and backtesting, consider deploying it for real-time predictions during NFL games.
+Continuously monitor its performance and adjust your betting strategy as needed.</li>
 </SubHeading>